Amritpritpalsingh/live-chatting-by-Amrit-Singh/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Stay connected with our fast, secure, and user-friendly chat app!
+Enjoy real-time messaging, group chats, voice notes, and media sharing with a seamless experience.
+End-to-end encryption ensures privacy, while customizable themes and emojis make chatting fun.
+Connect with friends anytime, anywhere—simple, fast, and reliable!